biodash/biodash.github.io/content/codeclub/12_loops/index.md

 ### Exercise 2: for loops

-Find the 10 most commonly observed bird species in the dataset, and save their English names (found in the `species_en` column) in a vector.
+Find the 10 most commonly observed bird species in the data set, and save their English names (found in the `species_en` column) in a vector.

 Feel free to check out the solution if you're not sure how, because the focus here is on the next step: trying to create a loop.